SERVICES

 Nessus Agent

 Nessus Agents are lightweight applications that you install locally on hosts to supplement traditional network-based scanning.
-Nessus Agents collect vulnerability, compliance, and system data, and report that information back to a manager (Tenable.io) for analysis.
+Nessus Agents collect vulnerability, compliance and system data, and report that information back to a cloud-based management console for analysis.
 Results from agent scans appear on the Unit Security Dashboard.

-The Nessus Agent is required for all university-owned workstations and servers.
+The Nessus Agent is required for all university-owned systems.
 Please visit this page on the Unit Security Dashboard to view the installation instructions for the Nessus Agent.

 Vulnerability Exceptions & Scan Exclusions